YoWASP/yowasp.github.io/index.md

   * macOS (x86_64),
   * Windows (x86_64).

-This list is disappointingly short.
+This list is unfortunately short.
 The maintainer of YoWASP is working together with the maintainers of several WebAssembly engines to expand it.

 [wasmtime]: http://wasmtime.dev/
 [wasmer]: https://wasmer.io/